-The Associated Press said forensic experts had collected 16 bullet casings from the murder scene that Athens police said matched two 9 mm handguns used by a local radical group called Sect of Revolutionaries, which formed during widespread rioting over a police shooting of a teenage boy in December 2008.
-Athens police also found the burned remnants of a sedan they believed was the killers’ getaway car, AP reported.
+The report said that the Athens police claimed that the ballistic investigation had established that the guns used in the murder had been used in attacks claimed by the Sect of Revolutionaries, which formed during widespread rioting over the police shooting of a teenage boy in December 2008.
+The police also found the burned remnants of what they believed was the killers’ getaway car.

 One week after the attack, the Sect of Revolutionaries claimed responsibility for the murder, a claim delivered much later and in a different format than in previous attacks by the Sect, which raised suspicion about its authenticity, according to the report.
 In its letter, the Sect announced that Giolias was “the first of several prominent journalists and publishers who will be attacked.”

 Despite the Sect of Revolutionaries publicly claiming responsibility for Giolias’ murder, no one had been charged as of October 2023.
 The statute of limitations expires in 2030, at which time authorities would no longer be able to hold anyone responsible for the killing.